Online Master's in Addiction Counseling Degree

 - Curriculum also covers the knowledge, theory, and skill development areas as suggested by the National Addiction Studies Accreditation Commission (NASAC)

-- Field practice and clinical supervision are an optional component of this program because some but not all states require a practicum experience during the master’s degree
+- Beginning in the 2020-2021 academic year, field practice and clinical supervision will be an optional component of this program (some states require a practicum experience during the master’s degree)

 - Courses taught by experienced and internationally-recognized faculty of the Department of Counseling and Family Therapy in the College of Nursing and Health Professions